XersiiLsi/Quest-game/README.md

 # Project-Quest

 Well, I did this big project🥳.
-I gained a lot of experience working with html, css, js, jsp, servlets and of course java.
+I gained a lot of experience working with html, css, js, ajax,  jsp, servlets and of course java.

 For start:
 Local server tomcat10